Hi, I’m Imran Khan

 University of California, Merced, California. | Aug, 2016 - Oct, 2021

-• My research works resulted in peer-reviewed publications in JOSA A and Optics Express and laid the foundation for my current interest in surrogate modeling, physics-informed learning, and data-driven approaches for complex imaging and wave-based systems.
+• Published in JOSA A and Optics Express; foundational to my current interest in surrogate modeling, physics-informed learning, and data-driven methods for imaging and wave-based systems.

-• Designing and aligning a high-stability TRPL measurement system optimized for dilute samples and weak emitters
+• Designed, built, and qualified a custom high-stability TRPL optical measurement system optimized for dilute samples and weak emitters; defined specifications, aligned optical components, and developed calibration protocols.

-• Mentoring undergraduate researchers, co-developing experimental protocols, and contributing data to multiple CCBM projects.
+• Mentored undergraduate researchers and contributed data to multiple CCBM projects.

 Graduate Research Associate